dzvid/rocket-shoes/notes.md

 - Integrates reactotron to redux in the store index.js file, then import the reactotron config in the App.js before the store configuration;

+---

+9 List items in the cart component: